Nanchang Uprising: Battle at Nanchang

 On the morning of 1 August 1927, at exactly 2:00 a.m., Zhou Enlai, He Long, Nie Rongzhen, Ye Ting, Ye Jianying, Lin Biao, Zhu De, Chen Yi and Liu Bocheng led their troops and attacked the city of Nanchang from different directions.
-Four hours later they took the city, capturing 5,000 small arms and around 1,000,000 rounds of ammunition.
+They took the city quickly, capturing 5,000 small arms and around 1,000,000 rounds of ammunition.

-Retreat
+After Nanchang

-Facing a counterattack from the Nationalists, the Communists decided to retreat south towards the province of Guangdong.
-Once there they would try to take over the city of Guangzhou while spreading their influence to the peasants and farms in that area.
+The forces set off for Guangdong, were they planned to establish a communist revolutionary government.
+Nationalist forces intercepted them at Shantou in eastern Guangdong and defeated them; the uprising disintegrated.